-The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and a Bluetooth® adapter.
-A Sirius satellite radio tuner and antenna may be installed in lieu of the Bluetooth® adapter upon request.
-It is located in the port console.
-It has eight speakers, two located directly below in the cabinet, two in the forward deck wing inserts, two in the hardtop, and two in the cockpit.
-The unit can be remotely operated with three touch pads mounted at the helm station, the port panel, and the port forward deck insert.
-Refer to the stereo's operation and maintenance manual in your owner's packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-32 for a drawing showing the stereo system.
+The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
+It is located at the helm on the port cabin panel.
+There are eight speakers, two located in the port cabin, two in the bow inserts, two in the hardtop, and two in the cockpit.
+The stereo can be remotely operated with touch pads mounted at the helm station and the port bow insert.
+Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.
+See "Stereo System Layout" on page 8-38 for a system diagram.